 Oh my God.
 My stomach turns.
 No!
 I can’t believe my ears.

-My jog turns to a run as I rush past Chris and Paul and race closer to the edge of the pool beneath the waterfall.
+My jog turns into a run as I rush past Chris and Paul and race closer to the edge of the pool beneath the waterfall.
 All the while, I search wildly for any sign of Dan: a bobbing head; his face above the water; a hand.
-I see nothing.
+Nothing.

 Only minutes before, I had been languidly washing my hair in the pool that breaks the massive 200-foot drop of Mooney Falls, deep within the Havasupai Indian Reservation near the Grand Canyon.

-Submerging my head in the frigid water, nothing but silence…except for my heartbeat — then rising above the water again to the crash of the falls.
-The whole time willing myself not to be overly concerned about Dan and Paul, who were swimming very close to the waterfall’s base.
+Submerging my head in the frigid water, hearing nothing but silence…except for my heartbeat — then emerging from the water again to the crash of the falls.
+The whole time, willing myself not to be overly concerned about Dan and Paul, who were swimming very close to the waterfall’s base.
 Too close for my comfort.

 He was an adult after all.
 Did I really need to tell him to be careful?
 His sarcastic response to past admonitions rang only too clear.
 “Thanks for reminding me, I was actually NOT going to be careful until you said that.”

 At the time, there was no other discernible way down to the bottom of the falls, so Mooney’s friends were forced to leave his body to the elements on the canyon floor.
-It was only when one of them noticed a local Native American wearing Mooney’s boots eleven months later that they were shown a precarious route down a crevice in the canyon wall.
+It was only eleven months later, when one of them accosted a local Native American who happened to be wearing Mooney’s boots, that they were shown a precarious route down a crevice in the canyon wall.

 Unwilling to risk the dicey-looking descent, they attempted to make it more navigable by blasting a small tunnel through the rock, chipping crude steps and drilling in iron spikes.
-The white-knuckle route, slick with spray and with the rusty chains linking the iron spikes the only handholds, still serves as the only way down to the bottom of the falls and is the one visitors follow today.
+The white-knuckle route, slick with spray and with rusty chains linking the iron spikes the only handholds, is still the only way for visitors to reach the bottom of the falls today.
 At their own risk, I might add — and as a foreboding sign just before the initial descent warns.
-It is not a trip for the fainthearted, nor for those afraid of heights.
+It is not a trek for the fainthearted, nor for those afraid of heights.